-Each of my 3 online world history courses begins next week.
+Each of my 3 online world history courses begin in THREE weeks.
 IT'S NOT TOO LATE TO JOIN!

-This has been an incredible journey.
+This continues to be an incredible journey.
 From the very beginning of creating the History Revealed curriculum, I wanted to see students free to enjoy the process of learning, even in their evaluations and assessments.